Tax Payment Options

 - Tax bills for registered motor vehicles are not eligible for this program.

 If a financial emergency develops, please notify this office at least five days before the next payment is to be drafted.
-We offer two options in these cases.
-The first is to have us cancel that month's draft and resume the next month as scheduled.
-The second is to have us cancel the draft for the remainder of the year.
+We offer two options in these cases: we can cancel that month's draft and resume the next month as schedule, or we can cancel the draft for the remainder of the year.

 Please be advised that payments are non-refundable.